Physician Liaisons: Balancing Time & Data

 The hours in a day don’t change but leveraging technology can certainly help you get more out of those hours.
 I recommend you onboard a physician relationship management solution (PRM).

-Using a PRM to record your activity helps you share the narrative of field work efficiently versus transposing information from hand-written notes, appointments in your Outlook calendar and merging Excel spreadsheets of information.
+Using a PRM to record your activity helps you share the narrative of fieldwork efficiently versus transposing information from hand-written notes, appointments in your Outlook calendar, and merging Excel spreadsheets of information.

 Additionally, being able to marry activity tracked in a PRM with internal data can help you demonstrate return on investment (ROI) of liaison outreach activities.
 This takes something that otherwise feels rather relatively subjective and converts it to an objective measure of results: X activity generated Y increase in new patients, revenue, or whatever metric is of highest priority to your organization.
 When advocating for non-clinical resources in the tight-budget healthcare setting, focusing on the bottom line can make it clear to your stakeholders that your work is essential for the long-term success of your organization.